Stacey Abrams to join Howard University in role focused on race, politics

 Stacey Abrams, the former two-time candidate for Georgia governor, voting rights activist and author, is joining the faculty of Howard University, the historically Black college in the nation's capital announced Wednesday.

 Abrams will be the inaugural Ronald W. Walters Endowed Chair for Race and Black Politics.
-She expects to start the multiyear appointment in September.
+She expects to start the multiyear appointment in September and will travel some to D.C. but remain based in Georgia.

 "We are entering an inflection point in American politics where the conversation of race and Black politics will be a central facet," Abrams said, "and having the chance to help guide part of the conversation for young people who are studying at Howard University is an exceptional opportunity."